keith471/400_test/CUSTOM_DISCOVERIES.md

 # On Custom Discoveries

 ## Reserved Attributes
-- status: reserved for 'online'/'offline' status announcements
+- status: reserved for 'online'/'offline' status announcements (MQTT)
-- ipandport: reserved for ip/port connection information
+- ipandport: reserved for ip/port connection information (MQTT)
+- ip: reserved for the ip address of a node (local storage)
+- port: reserved for the port of a node (local storage)
+- lastCheckIn: reserved for a timestamp indicating when the node last checked into local storage (local storage)
+- createdAt: reserved for a timestamp indicating when the node was first written to local storage

 ## Usage
 var reggie = new Registrar(app, machType, id, port);